asbjornu/developer.swedbankpay.com/_includes/payment-link.md

 generating a Payment Link to receiving a Callback.
 {% if show-3d-secure %}
 This in a generalized flow as
-well as a specific 3-D Secure enabled credit card scenario.
+well as a specific 3-D Secure enabled card scenario.
 {% endif %}

 {% include alert.html type="neutral" icon="info" body="